Confucius Institute: Criticism and controversies

 In October 2013, University of Chicago professor Marshall Sahlins published an extensive investigative article criticizing the Confucius Institutes and the universities hosting them.
 Later, more than 100 faculty members signed a protest against the Confucius Institute at the University of Chicago.
 In September 2014, the University of Chicago suspended its negotiation for renewal of the agreement with Hanban.
 Two months later, the Canadian Association of University Teachers urged Canadian universities and colleges to end ties with the Confucius Institute.

 In June 2014, the American Association of University Professors issued a statement urging American universities to cease their collaboration with the Confucius Institute unless the universities can have unilateral control of the academia affairs, that the teachers in Confucius Institutes can have the same academic freedom enjoyed by other university faculty members, and that the agreements between universities and Confucius Institutes are available to the community.
-The AAUP statement was widely noticed by US media and prompted extensive further debate in the US.
+The AAUP statement was widely noticed by U.S. media and prompted extensive further debate in the U.S.

 Two months later, in August 2014, Xu Lin, Director-General of the Hanban and Chief Executive of the CIs worldwide, became embroiled in an incident in Braga, Portugal, when Xu ordered her staff to rip pages referring to Taiwanese academic institutions from the published program for the European Association for Chinese Studies conference in Braga, claiming the materials were "contrary to Chinese regulations".
 When Roger Greatrex, president of the EACS, learned of this censorship, he ordered that 500 copies of the original program immediately be printed and distributed to participants.
 He later wrote, "The seizure of the materials in such an unauthorized manner, after the conference had already begun, was extremely injudicious, and has promoted a negative view of the Confucius Institute Headquarters".
 The EACS letter of protest said this had been "the first occasion in the history of the EACS that its conference materials have been censored."
 It concluded, "Such interference in the internal organization of the international conference of an independent and democratically organized non-profitable academic organization is totally unacceptable."
 The Wall Street Journal described Xu's attempted censorship as the "bullying approach to academic freedom".